Ryan-DeStefano/Amazon-Remote-Sensing/README.md

 **LandsatTS Walkthrough Folder:**

 Contains code walking through the usage of the R package, "LandsatTS".
 Follows directly the steps laid out in https://github.com/logan-berner/LandsatTS?tab=readme-ov-file#4-quantify-growing-season-characteristics

+**Brazil Folder:**

+Conatians code to trace specific areas of interest of the Amazon Rainforest in Brazil.

+**Brazil Folder:**

+Conatians code to trace specific areas of interest of the Amazon Rainforest in Peru.